shyam-patel7/CS441-MapReduce-Model/README.md

 As can be observed in this histogram, the great majority of publications listed in the DBLP dataset (approaching 2.5 million) have between 2-3 co-authors.
 This is followed by publications that have 4-6 co-authors (~1.3 million) and, subsequently, by publications that have a single co-author (~800k).

 ![Years](https://bitbucket.org/spate54/shyam_patel_hw2/raw/121942c864862d371e615c63bed1e5d457633213/images/years.png)
 As can be observed in this histogram, the great majority of publications have been published in the current decade (approaching 2.8 million).
 This is followed by the previous decade (~1.4 million).
 The clear trend is that the number of publications is more than doubling through each decade.

-**Figure 2.** The number of publications for each journal and conference in the dataset.
+**Figure 2.** The number of publications for each journal and each conference in the dataset.
 ```
 =========== Journals ===========   ========= Conferences ==========
 | Num Pub         | # Journals |   | Num Pub         | Num Conf   |